OwenEvers/OLMSubs/Readme.md

-This is first attempt at Python, code may be messy but it works on my system.
+This is first attempt at Python, code may be messy, but it works on my system.
 Linux UBUNTU.

 The csv files contain SAMPLE user data. not actual subscriber